Quick Answer: How Much Does an Okinawa Trip Cost in 2026?

 - Transport: ¥500–¥1,500 if you mostly use Yui Rail, walking, or short local bus rides

-This style works best if your itinerary focuses on Naha, Shuri Castle area, Kokusai Dori, Makishi Public Market, local food, and one or two easy side trips.
+This style works best if your itinerary focuses on Naha: Kokusai Dori, Makishi Public Market, the Shuri Castle area, local food, and one or two easy side trips.

 Mid-range traveler: ¥12,000–¥23,000 per day

-This budget gives you more comfort and flexibility.
-It usually covers a private room, casual restaurants, some paid attractions, and occasional longer transport.
-It is also more realistic if you want to stay in Chatan, Onna, or near the beach rather than only in Naha.
+This budget gives you a private room, casual restaurants, paid attractions, and occasional longer transport.
+It is more realistic if you want to stay in Chatan, Onna, or near the beach rather than only in Naha.

 - Food: ¥3,500–¥6,000 for cafe meals, Okinawan set meals, snacks, and a casual dinner